Klowner/pops/README.md

 A commandline client that is capable of generating styleguides, and styleguide based workflows.

-## Dev Set Up

-You should have the latest node and typescript versions installed.

-    $ npm install
-    $ typings install

-    // Build Typescript (Cli, and Server)
-    $ tsc

-    // Build Vue App
-    $ webpack

-    // Running in dev
-    $ node build/pops-commandline-client/pops.js
-    // EG: make a component
-    $ node build/pops-commandline-client/pops.js make::component test

-NB: As this is in dev certain exceptions have been made.
-For example an example styleguide folder is in the repo.
-This will be removed when ready for external use.

 ## Installation

 Install globally for best use.